Enrolment and registration

 Before you make your final selection we recommend that you talk to your programme leader or module tutors, if you haven't already done so, to find out what option modules are appropriate to your specific programme or route of study.
 You should also check that the modules meet the qualifying criteria for any professional accreditations associated with your course.

-If you have any difficulties making your option module choices please complete a student enquiry form by clicking here.
+If you have any difficulties making your option module choices please complete a student enquiry form.